The American Dyslexia Association Offers Free Worksheets for Children With Dyslexia

 Posted by Erica Warren on

-ADA is a not for profit organization that provides help for individuals with dyslexia and dyscalculia by offering free online printable worksheets to help children improve their reading, writing, spelling and calculating difficulties.
-The worksheets, that are based on the Attention Function Symptom (AFS) Method, help children improve academic challenges.
+ADA is a not-for-profit organization that provides help for individuals with dyslexia and dyscalculia by offering free online printable worksheets to help children improve their reading, writing, spelling, and calculating difficulties.
+The worksheets, which are based on the Attention Function Symptom (AFS) Method, help children improve academic challenges.
 This scientifically proven method has been helping children with dyslexia worldwide for over 20 years.

 Tell Me More About the AFS Method:

-Livia Pailer-Duller, Executive Director of American Dyslexia Association, emphasizes that children with dyslexia see (perceive) things differently than non-dyslexic children because of genetically inherited difference in brain functions.
-This causes children with dyslexia to have difficulty recognizing and processing letters, numbers and symbols.
-Based on this scientific fact, the AFS-Method goes beyond working on the symptoms of dyslexia (mistakes in reading, writing or arithmetic) by focusing on the development of the children’s attention and sensory perceptions as well.
+Livia Pailer-Duller, Executive Director of the American Dyslexia Association, emphasizes that children with dyslexia see (perceive) things differently than non-dyslexic children because of genetically inherited differences in brain functions.
+This causes children with dyslexia to have difficulty recognizing and processing letters, numbers, and symbols.
+Based on this scientific fact, the AFS-Method goes beyond working on the symptoms of dyslexia (mistakes in reading, writing, or arithmetic) by focusing on the development of the children’s attention and sensory perceptions as well.

 How Does the AFS Method Work?